Ottery St Mary Hailstorm October 2008

 The hail fell from around 2330 and persisted until around 0300.

-The first radar image (to the right) for 0030 shows the area of heaviest intensities are aligned NW-SE.
+The first radar image (below) for 0030 shows the area of heaviest intensities are aligned NW-SE.

-The second image (shown below) from 0200, corresponds with the time of heaviest hail.
+The second image (below) from 0200, corresponds with the time of heaviest hail.
 It shows that this area is now aligned along the valley as discussed above.

 If a rainfall event has a return period of 200 years then flooding is inevitable.